 The town that became San Francisco huddled on the edge of Yerba Buena Cove.
 It got its name from the wild mint (good herb) growing nearby The first European resident pitched his tent there in 1835.

-It's a Fact: Chinese Fortune Cookies Were Invented by a Japanese
+Chinese Fortune Cookies Were Invented by a Japanese Person

 The country's first Chinese immigrants came to San Francisco in 1848.
 In an act typical of San Francisco's cultural crazy quilt, the Japanese Hagiwara family invented "Chinese" fortune cookies at Golden Gate Park's Tea Garden.